 Bandwidth, also called data transfer, is the amount of information transferred to or from a website or server given a prescribed period of time.
 It is usually measured in bytes (megabytes, gigabytes, etc.).
 Monthly bandwidth is the amount of data that is accessed on your website each time a visitor visits your website.
 Each time a visitor views a page, the size of the page is added to the monthly bandwidth.

-Unlike Disk Usage referring to Storage Space, which can easily be controlled by deleting unused content as needed, bandwidth requires flexibility and subtle calculation.
+Unlike Disk Usage referring to Storage Space, which can easily be controlled by deleting unused content as needed, bandwidth requires flexibility and subtle calculations.
 You don’t want to pay overages for more than you need, but you also don’t want to turn customers away or deal with the sometimes significant penalties for going over your allotted amount.

 In this article, you will learn: